 Phil Falcone, a twenty-first century hedge fund manager, is making a three billion dollar bet on LightSquared, his new wireless network.

-According to his website, LightSquared “will deploy an open wireless broadband network using a technology called Long Term Evolution (LTE), the most widely adopted 4G standard in the world.
+According to his website, LightSquared “will deploy an open wireless broadband network using a called Long Term Evolution (LTE), the most widely adopted 4G standard in the world.
 The LTE network will be combined with one of the largest commercial satellites ever launched, to provide coverage of the entire United States.
 The network is designed to support present-day and emerging wireless devices without restrictions.”

 Do you understand what they’re doing?
 I do too, kinda, sorta.